 When the army leaves, Egypt is left helpless.
 The voice like a serpent is a soft hissing sound.
-There will not be great clamor, as is usually in a war.
-The soldiers have fled and it is no trouble for the enemy to use axes and hewers to cut everything in sight.
+There will not be great clamor, as is common in war.
+The soldiers have fled, and it is no trouble for the enemy to use axes and hewers to cut everything in sight.

 Jeremiah 46:23 “They shall cut down her forest, saith the LORD, though it cannot be searched; because they are more than the grasshoppers, and [are] innumerable.”